-• If the Cortex-M33 processor is not configured with the Armv8-M Security Extension, CPACR[2n +1:2n] is RW.
-If coprocessor n is available, NSACR is always RAZ/WI.
+• If the Cortex-M33 processor is not configured with the Armv8-M Security Extension, CPACR[2n +1:2n] is RAZ/WI.
+However, in Non-secure mode, the coprocessor is still available, therefore, NSACR is UNKNOWN.

 Using a coprocessor instruction for a coprocessor which is not accessible in the current security state results in a NOCP UsageFault exception.